KarateMogens/PCPPExercises/Assignment 3/Week06 Exercises/solution.md

 #### Answer:

-> As of right now, the programs using pools are slower than the programs using raw threads until around a threadcount of around 12/13.
-We are unsure of why that is, as it goes against what we could expect from the results presented during the lecture.
-We have tried to test the same code on different CPU architectures, but the results remain the same.
+> With a program that simple uses pools, in a similar manner than if they were threads, we see that pools are slower than the programs using raw threads until around a threadcount of around 12/13.
+We are unsure of why `countPoolNLocal` becomes faster at a higher thread count, as it goes against what we could expect from the results presented during the lecture.
+> It is possible that the structure used in the program is unsuited for the specific executor `ForkJoinPool()`, and that instead a threshold-parameter should be used, with recursive submission of tasks.
+However, we understood the assignment as having to be implemented with the structure provided.

 3. Change the program in ThreadsAccountExperimentsMany.java to use a the executor framework instead of raw threads.
 Make it use a ForkJoin thread pool.
 For now do not worry about terminating the main thread, but insert a print statement in the doTransaction method, so you can see that all executors are active.